BarkSanson/barksanson/README.md

 **🤔About me**
 - Hi!
 My name is **Martín Rizzo**
-- I'm currently studying **Computer Engineering** at the Balearic Islands University (_Universitat de les Illes Balears_)
+- I'm currently studying **Computer Engineering** at the University of the Balearic Islands (_Universitat de les Illes Balears_)
 - Love both high and low level programming, as well as the Linux Environment

 **🧰 Languages and tools**